 On the 6th of February, Tigger had his stitches out and one last bandage change, today I had to take the bandage off for good.
 Poor Tigger, the vets have some liquid that dissolves the sticky stuff of the plaster bandage so you can just unwrap it.
 Of course I don't have that so I had to pull on the plaster thing that was tightly stuck to his tail.
 He was a good boy though and got some sweet paste as a treat. :)

 Over the last year or so, some of my ferrets (the ones that eat mice that the cats leave lying around) have passed tapeworm segments.
 I wormed them with Panacur paste (fenbendazole) which I am sure kills the taenia (mouse) tapeworm.
 The ferrets are usually treated with Stronghold/ Revolution so I thought it was unlikely that they were infected with the common flea tapeworm (Dipylidium).
 So in October '15 the ferrets were treated with Advocate for a change because I was also worried about lungworm which the ferrets can get here in the UK from eating slugs (they can go out and play in the garden/ yard) and in November everybody had about 8 days worth of Panacur paste.
 I did not see any worms so I thought they were worm free.
-Until Tigger passed a whole tapeworm.
-It measured about 1 meter.
-The worming was done some time ago and I just read that when tapeworms are killed, you won't see them in the stools because the animal will digest them.
-Or is that only applicable to dogs and cats?
-The worm was wriggling so it was alive and yet was still passed out.
+Until Tigger passed a whole tapeworm some time later.
+It measured about 1 meter and was wriggling.
 So I wormed the ferrets again, I read that praziquantel will kill all tapeworms.
 I couldn't find out if the worming tablets (generic cat Drontal- Praziquantel 20 mg and pyrantel 230 mg (for cats of up to 4 kg)) were safe to use, all I found was some people on forums saying they'd used them.
 So I did, too.
 The girls (all under 1 kg) got 1/4 tablet, the boys (all over 1 kg) 1/2 tablet.
 No side effects.
 But I did see worms being passed afterwards.

-Tigger has had chronic diarrhoea and passed blood in his stools occasionally, I'm sure triggered by worms.
+Tigger has had chronic diarrhoea, he can have normal stools, he can have very soft normal coloured stools, he can pass mucus and blood occasionally, I'm sure triggered by worms because unbeknown to me he had worms for quite a while.
 He would have good and bad stools and then at some point this year it got really bad.
 My vet luckily doesn't insist on doing (invasive) tests, she didn't do any tests for Tigger but said we'll try steroids and digestive enzymes.
 I gave prednisolone first and the stools became normal within a day.
 Then I gave enzymes and the stools got worse again!
 So after 1 day of enzymes I stopped and have only been giving pred and he's almost completely fine.
 Of course I am now seeing the side effects of the pred, muscle wasting, even though he gets only 0.5 mg twice a day.
 I may ask my vet if we could try him on a lower dose...